Novi Plamen

+The name of the journal is an allusion to the distinguished left-wing magazine Plamen which was published in 1919 and edited by Miroslav Krleža and August Cesarec.
+It also alludes to Karl Kraus' Die Fackel ("The Torch").

 Profile

 The journal centred on politics, culture, peace and social justice studies, and on the obstacles and potentials for political, economic and social democratisation.
-It has "established itself as the only left-wing journal covering the entire ex-Yugoslav territory, managing to gather some of the pre-eminent intellectuals from all the ex-Yugoslav republics.
+According to the Belgrade newspaper of record Danas, it has "established itself as the only left-wing journal covering the entire ex-Yugoslav territory, managing to gather some of the pre-eminent intellectuals from all the ex-Yugoslav republics.
 In so doing it has become a factor which contributes to the re-unification of the scattered gems of the South Slavic intelligentsia around, simply put, the idea of a more humane civilisation".

 Novi Plamen was also one of the first publications in the region that helped to inaugurate the advocacy of animal rights and animal liberation.